What is a naevus?

 - If affecting the eye, melanocytosis rarely causes glaucoma

-- Malignant melanoma very rarely develops within dermal melanocytosis, and has usually been reported in Caucasians.
+- Melanoma very rarely develops within dermal melanocytosis, and has usually been reported in Caucasians.
 Ocular melanoma has rarely been reported in the choroid, brain, orbit, iris, ciliary body, and optic nerve in association with a nevus of Ota.

 How is the diagnosis of dermal melanocytosis made?

 The diagnosis of dermal melanocytosis is usually made by observing typical discolouration of the skin.
 It is classified according to the site affected.

 Some patients may undergo skin biopsy, which confirms the presence of melanocytes in the dermis.

 Other skin conditions resulting in bluish or grey coloured skin may be considered.
 These include:

 - Drug-induced pigmentation, most often due to minocycline, a tetracycline antibiotic

 What treatments are available for melanocytosis?

 Treatment of a melanocytosis may include cosmetic camouflage to cover the disfiguring markings, and laser treatment (usually using 1064nm Q switched Nd:YAG, Alexandrite or QS ruby laser) or intense pulsed light (IPL).